-What’s the graphite outlook for 2021?
-Market watchers explain what happened last year and what factors to watch next year.
+What’s the graphite outlook for 2022?
+Market watchers explain what happened last year and what factors to watch over the next 12 months.

 Click here to read the previous graphite outlook.

 Graphite is an essential raw material used in electric vehicle (EV) batteries, and as sales of EVs grow, market watchers believe demand for the metal will surge.

 Despite discussions about battery chemistry changes, many experts think graphite will remain a dominant element in EV batteries for at least the next decade.
 Both synthetic graphite and natural graphite, in the form of the intermediate product spherical graphite, are used in the anodes of lithium-ion batteries.

 Here the Investing News Network (INN) looks at the key trends in the graphite market in 2021 and what the graphite outlook is for 2022, with commentary from experts in the space.

 Graphite trends 2021: Shipping and power cost challenges